Lejojaluel/Holiday-Class/README.md

 /_/ /_/\____/_/_/\__,_/\__,_/\__, /
                             /____/

-This is a Holiday class and driver example for my Java class
+This is a Holiday class and driver example for my Java class.

 It contains enumerated types for the month which can be useful for reuse instead of retyping them.
 Enjoy.